aws/aws-connected-device-framework/source/packages/services/bulkcerts/README.md

 ### [Optional] Registering a custom CA with AWS IoT

-When creating device certificates they can be signed by the Amazon Root certificate authority (CA), or alternatively signed by other root CA's.
-It is recommended that other root CA's are used due to:
+When creating device certificates they can be signed by the Amazon Root certificate authority (CA), or alternatively signed by other root CAs.
+It is recommended that other root CAs are used due to:

 - currently all device certificates created using the Amazon Root CA are long-lived certificates.
-With other root CA's you have the opportunity to specify device expiration dates
+With other root CAs you have the opportunity to specify device expiration dates
 - if you need devices to self-register themselves using  [just-in-time registration](https://aws.amazon.com/blogs/iot/just-in-time-registration-of-device-certificates-on-aws-iot/) (JITR) or [just-in-time provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html) (JITP) type provisioning flows, then you must register a root CA
-- a recommended best practice is to use different CA's per device suppliers.
+- a recommended best practice is to use different CAs per device suppliers.
 Then in the event of a CA being compromised, just that single supplier can be notified and have a new CA issued for use with the other suppliers remaining unaffected

-The following outlines the steps for registering other root CA's.
+The following outlines the steps for registering other root CAs.

 > Note that a CA may be registered with just one account within a region.
 If your devices need the ability to connect to multiple accounts within a region, such as having the same device certificate signed by a single CA able to connect to different development, testing, and production accounts, then use the [_CDF provisioning module_](../provisioning/README.md) to auto-create the device certificate as part of the provisioning flow which supports [multi-account registration](https://docs.aws.amazon.com/iot/latest/developerguide/x509-client-certs.html#multiple-account-cert).